-“His other films are short and really defined by kinetic, fast-paced editing, so I think the project wasn't well-suited to his style,” Waters Freyer speculates.
-“When you look at his work more broadly, so much is informed by cultural irreverence.
-But he was deeply respectful and reverent toward gospel.
+Waters Freyer speculates that the project wasn't well-suited to Connor's "kinetic, fast-paced editing."
+The artist is known primarily for his short films, considered by many as precursors to the music video.
+“When you look at his work more broadly, so much is informed by cultural irreverence," she says.
+"But he was deeply respectful and reverent toward gospel.
 There’s a sincerity that marks it as distinctive from his other work.”

-The producers include San Francisco punk icon Henry Rosenthal, former drummer for the band Crime and producer of the doc “The Devil and Daniel Johnston” as well as Michelle Silva, Conner’s longtime assistant.
+The producers include San Francisco punk icon Henry Rosenthal, former drummer for the band Crime and producer of the doc “The Devil and Daniel Johnston,” as well as Michelle Silva, Conner’s longtime assistant.
 Rosenthal owns the rights to the film while Silva helped run the film catalog for Jean Conner, the artist’s widow.
 Freyer met Rosenthal through her sister, who lives in San Francisco.

 She says they don’t want to do any more filming, but may end up doing some additional audio interviews to help provide context.
 The Soul Stirrers were an innovative group, but are still relatively unknown to modern audiences.
-That’s a shame because the group’s impact on popular music is undeniable; singer R.H.
+That’s a shame because the group’s impact on popular music is undeniable.
+Singer R.H.
 Harris once claimed to be the first male to sing falsetto in American music, noting he was just copying the birds.